 The length of a blog post, for example, can decide the success or failure of the piece.

 So if you want to know the details on how long a blog post should be, don’t worry!
 We are about to cover all the following topics:

 Is There an Ideal Blog Post Length?

 Some content marketing experts suggest that 1500-2000 words are the ideal length of a blog post.

 However, many companies and brands stick to shorter blog length guidelines (500-750 words) to honor a specific element of their marketing strategy.

 Ultimately, the ideal blog post length depends on the characteristics of the persona, the user’s search intent, the purpose of the strategy, the type of content, and other elements.

 If the answer can be written in 500 words, great.
 Do that.

 But if you need a robust guide to cover all of the different aspects of a topic (a guide that will be more complete than what your competitors have on their sites), then you should invest in a lengthy text.

-The Ideal Blog Post Length Depends on These Factors
+The Optimal Blog Post Length Depends on These Factors

-There are many factors that can influence the quality and reach of a blog post.
+Many factors can influence the quality and reach of a blog post.
 We’ve listed some of the most common influences on the length of a blog post:

 1. Niche or industry that you are targeting